Mbed-TLS/TF-PSA-Crypto/docs/architecture/pk-4.md

 #### Access the underlying PSA key of a PK context

-Should we provide a function to access the underlying PSA key of a PSA context, if there is one?
+Should we provide a function to access the underlying PSA key of a PK context, if there is one?

 This would be new work, and does not seem to be needed at the moment.
 If the PK context was created from a PSA key, the application might as well use the original PSA key.
 If the PK context was created by parsing, `mbedtls_pk_import_into_psa()` works, and does not require a special case if the PK context does not have an underlying PSA key.